In-depth reviews

 Under the bonnet is a 201bhp 2.0-litre four-cylinder turbocharged petrol engine that’s combined with a 128bhp electric motor drawing power from a 25.4kWh battery, which for context is larger than the one in the entry-level, fully electric Fiat 500.
 In our hands the C 300 e delivered a remarkable zero-emissions driving range of 60 miles, which is about double the real-world range of the plug-in 3 Series.

 Unfortunately, C 300 e models sold in the UK only come with a Type 2 charging port and a maximum charging speed of 11kW.
-That means it takes around three and a half hours to top up the battery from a standard home wallbox – not a vast amount of time, but longer than in other European markets.
+That means it takes around three-and-a-half hours to top up the battery from a standard home wallbox – not a vast amount of time, but longer than in other European markets.
 That’s because the plug-in C-Class is available with 55kW rapid charging capabilities in other countries, and at that rate, recharging from 0-100% takes just half an hour – ideal for longer journeys.

-The dashboard is dominated by an 11.9-inch portrait-orientated central touchscreen that’s brilliantly responsive and displays Apple CarPlay and Android Auto bigger and better than any of the C-Class' rivals can.
+The dashboard is dominated by an 11.9-inch portrait-orientated central touchscreen that’s brilliantly responsive and displays Apple CarPlay and Android Auto bigger and better than any of the C-Class's rivals can.
 It’s also standard on all models, and paired with a 12.3-inch digital driver’s display.
 Both screens are flanked by five oval metallic air vents that add an industrial-chic feel to the cabin.

-You also get the German marque’s ‘Hey Mercedes’ virtual assistant to control most of the car’s functions, which now includes integrated Spotify, Amazon Music and Apple Music, too.
+You also get the German marque’s familiar ‘Hey Mercedes’ virtual assistant to control most of the car’s functions, which now includes integrated Spotify, Amazon Music and Apple Music, too.
 It’s one of the better voice-command systems, and means you won’t need to take your eyes off the road, even to adjust the temperature.
 It’ll improve over time thanks to over-the-air (OTA) software updates, as well.

-The new plug-in C-Class’ 60-odd-mile range means you’re likely to spend lots of time being propelled by the electric motor alone.
+The new plug-in C-Class's 60-odd-mile range means you’re likely to spend lots of time being propelled by the electric motor alone.
 Even when you first start the car up, if there’s juice in the battery, you move away in silence.
 That pure-electric grunt means the C 300 e is quick off the line, too, and offers more than enough speed to keep up with motorway traffic.

 Worse than that though is the feel of the brake pedal itself.
 Like most EVs and PHEVs, the first part of the pedal travel works with the motor regen, while heavier stops are aided by the mechanical brake discs.
 That initial regen portion of the pedal is very long and very soft, which at first makes it feel as though the brakes simply don’t work.
 Press harder and the brakes still aren’t particularly reassuring, even though they do bring the car to a halt quickly enough.